 There is no question that protein IS an essential macronutrient.
 The foundation of a satiating meal or snack is protein, which is best derived from whole foods.
 Every cell in the human body contains protein.You need protein in your diet to help your body repair cells and make new ones.
 The obvious benefits of protein from a fitness lens include their role in muscle growth, because of their amino acids.
 Without enough protein, you won’t feel full and will be hungry an hour later.
 That’s why you feel that way if you are one of those “grab a muffin on the way out the door kind of people.
 Proteins also help improve mood.
 For example, tryptophan, which is found in turkey, helps support sleep and mood.

 The problem is, however, that the overhype of protein as a magic ingredient for weight loss and building muscle has led to the false premise that more is better.
 You see people in the gym, nursing proten shakes after or even during their workouts.
 Protein bars and protein powders are a multibillion dollar industry based on an assumption that we do not get enough protein from normal food consumption.

 I was just as duped as the industry wanted me to be.
-Under “broscience” principles, I was eating about 130-150g, which was about 1 – 1.2 grams per POUND of bodyweight.
+Under “broscience” principles, one seeking to lose weight should eat 1 – 1.2 grams per POUND of bodyweight.
 This is one of those myths that has been around so long it is rarely questioned; but it has since been debunked.
 Studies in bodybuilders shows that not that much protein is actually needed to maintain lean muscle mass.

 Why broscience can backfire